Optimization of Nonlinear Turbulence in Stellarators: Acknowledgements

 \section{Acknowledgements}

 The authors thank M. Zarnstoff and B. Buck for insightful and fruitful conversations.
 Research support came from the U.S Department of Energy (DOE).
-P.K was supported by the DOE via the Scientific Discovery Through Advanced Computing Program under award number DE-SC0018429 (while at the University of Maryland), as well as through the DOE CSGF Program under award number DE-SC0024386 (while at Princeton University).
+P.K and colleagues at UMD were supported by the DOE via the Scientific Discovery Through Advanced Computing Program under award number DE-SC0018429 as well as under award number DE-FG0293ER54197.
+P.K has also been supported through the DOE CSGF Program under award number DE-SC0024386 (while at Princeton University).
+R.C., D.W.D., E.K., and D.P. were supported by the U.S. Department of Energy under contract numbers DE-AC02-09CH11466, DE-SC0022005 and Field Work Proposal No. 1019.
 This work started as part of P.K.'s Summer 2022 DOE SULI internship under award number DE-AC02-09CH11466.

+N.R.M was supported by the DOE Fusion Energy Sciences Postdoctoral Research Program administered by the Oak Ridge Institute for Science and Education (ORISE) for the DOE via Oak Ridge Associated Universities (ORAU) under DOE contract number DE-SC0014664, and by the Laboratory Directed Research and Development Program of the Princeton Plasma Physics Laboratory under U.S. Department of Energy contract number DE-AC02-09CH11466.

+R J is supported by the Portuguese FCT—Fundação para a Ciência e Tecnologia, under Grant 2021.02213.CEECIND.
+This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
+Neither the European Union nor the European Commission can be held responsible for them.
+Instituto Superior Técnico activities also received financial support from FCT through Projects UIDB/50010/2020 and UIDP/50010/2020.

 Computations were performed on the Traverse and Stellar clusters at Princeton/PPPL as well as the Perlmutter cluster at NERSC.